abdelrmobarak/abdelrmobarak/README.md

 ## Some cool stuff
 * I am currently studying at Queen's University for Computing and a Minor in Statistics
-* I'm a big sports fan, specifically a basketball guy
+* I'm a big sports fan
 * I'm interested in all things tech

 ## Let's Connect